Peter Hilton: Recreational

 A convivial pub drinker at Bletchley Park, Hilton also spent time with Turing working on chess problems and palindromes.
 He there constructed a 51-letter palindrome: "Doc note, I dissent.
 A fast never prevents a fatness.
 I diet on cod."
-He did not use paper or pencil while composing it, but lay on his bed, eyes closed, and assembled it mentally over one night.
-It took him five hours.

 Mathematics

 Hilton obtained his DPhil in 1949 from Oxford University under the supervision of John Henry Whitehead.
 His dissertation was "Calculation of the homotopy groups of $A_n^2$-polyhedra".
 His principal research interests were in algebraic topology, homological algebra, categorical algebra and mathematics education.
 He published 15 books and over 600 articles in these areas, some jointly with colleagues.
 Hilton's theorem (1955) is on the homotopy groups of a wedge of spheres.
 It addresses an issue that comes up in the theory of "homotopy operations".

 Turing, at the Victoria University of Manchester, in 1948 invited Hilton to see the Manchester Mark 1 machine.
 Around 1950, Hilton took a position at the university maths department.
 He was there in 1949, when Turing engaged in a discussion that introduced him to the word problem for groups.
 Hilton worked with Walter Lederman.
 Another colleague there was Hugh Dowker, who in 1951 drew his attention to the Serre spectral sequence.

-In 1952 Hilton moved to DPMMS in Cambridge, England, where he ran a topology seminar attended by John Frank Adams, Michael Atiyah, David B. A. Epstein, Terry Wall and Christopher Zeeman.
+In 1952, Hilton moved to DPMMS in Cambridge, England, where he ran a topology seminar attended by John Frank Adams, Michael Atiyah, David B. A. Epstein, Terry Wall and Christopher Zeeman.
 Via Hilton, Atiyah became aware of Jean-Pierre Serre's coherent sheaf proof of the Riemann–Roch theorem for curves, and found his first research direction in sheaf methods for ruled surfaces.

-In 1955 Hilton started work with Beno Eckmann on what became known as Eckmann-Hilton duality for the homotopy category.
-Through Eckmann he became editor of the Ergebnisse der Mathematik und ihrer Grenzgebiete, a position he held from 1964 to 1983.
+In 1955, Hilton started work with Beno Eckmann on what became known as Eckmann-Hilton duality for the homotopy category.
+Through Eckmann, he became editor of the Ergebnisse der Mathematik und ihrer Grenzgebiete, a position he held from 1964 to 1983.

 Hilton returned to Manchester as Professor, in 1956.
 In 1958, he became the Mason Professor of Pure Mathematics at the University of Birmingham.
 He moved to the United States in 1962 to be Professor of Mathematics at Cornell University, a post he held until 1971.
 From 1971 to 1973, he held a joint appointment as Fellow of the Battelle Seattle Research Center and Professor of Mathematics at the University of Washington.
 On 1 September 1972, he was appointed Louis D. Beaumont University Professor at Case Western Reserve University; on 1 September 1973, he took up the appointment.
 In 1982, he was appointed Distinguished Professor of Mathematics at Binghamton University, becoming Emeritus in 2003.
-Latterly he spent each spring semester as Distinguished Professor of Mathematics at the University of Central Florida.
+Latterly, he spent each spring semester as Distinguished Professor of Mathematics at the University of Central Florida.

 Hilton is featured in the book Mathematical People.